wp-plugins/easy-font-icons/readme.txt

 = What font icon sets are included? =

-Currently we have Modern Pictograms, Entypo Webfont, Heydings Controls & Heydings Icons.
+Currently we have Modern Pictograms, Entypo Webfont, Heydings Controls, Heydings Icons & Socialico.

 == Screenshots ==